 A Non-Surgical Treatment for Fibroids

 Our number one patient-preferred treatment option is Uterine Fibroid Embolization (UFE).
 This state-of-the-art procedure requires no surgery, no incision, and no vaginal access.
 See why UFE is the right choice for you to become Fibroid Free and take your life back:

-Uterine Fibroid Embolization cuts off the blood supply to the fibroids so it is unnecessary to remove the uterus.
+Uterine Fibroid Embolization stops blood supply feeding the fibroids so it is unnecessary to remove the uterus.

 While the patient given medication to feel sleepy and comfortable, UFE is done through a puncture the size of a grain of rice.
 It heals with almost no scarring.

 The recovery time is just 7-10 days, shorter than a hysterectomy, so you can get back to your life quickly and with less pain.